ManiMozaffar/aioclock/docs/overview.md

 - **OnStartUp**: Runs when the application starts.
 - **OnShutDown**: Executes during application shutdown.
 - **Forever**: Continuously runs a task in an infinite loop.
+- **Cron**: Uses cron syntax for scheduling.
+- **OrTrigger**: Initiate with a list of triggers, and executes when at least one of the included triggers activate.

 ### 5. Group